 Southwest Black Bean Egg Muffins packed with eggs, black beans, red pepper, onion, and a touch of jalapeno for a spicy and hearty egg muffin that's only 75 calories!
 Make them on the weekend and eat them all week for breakfast.

-Black Bean Egg Muffins are a protein and fiber packed breakfast or snack that can be made ahead of time and enjoyed all week long.
+Black Bean Egg Muffins are a protein and fiber filled breakfast or snack that can be made ahead of time and enjoyed all week long.
 These healthy egg muffins are packed with veggies, hearty black beans, and the perfect amount of spice.
-You may also love these Cottage Cheese Egg Muffins and Ham and Cheese Egg Muffins.
+You;ll also love these Cottage Cheese Egg Muffins and Ham and Cheese Egg Muffins.

 We are all about portable breakfasts, especially for super busy weekday mornings.
 You know the ones I mean when the entire house is chaotically trying to get ready for work and school at the same time.
 There is nothing better than being able to reach into the fridge on those days and grab a healthy breakfast that's already ready.